Tom Cheasty: Inter-county

 After an unsuccessful dual minor career, Cheasty's senior hurling career had something of an unorthodox beginning.
 While attending a National League game between Waterford and Kilkenny at Walsh Park as a spectator, the former team were so short of players that the selectors resorted to searching the crowd for hurlers.
-Cheasty volunteered his services on that occasion, and within two years he had become a regular member of Waterford's championship fifteen.
+Cheasty volunteered his services on that occasion, and, within two years, he had become a regular member of Waterford's championship fifteen.

-In 1957 Waterford made a long-awaited breakthrough in the championship.
-A 1–11 to 1–6 defeat of reigning provincial champions Cork gave Cheasty his first Munster medal.
-The subsequent All-Ireland decider saw Kilkenny provide the opposition.
-Waterford had a one-point lead at the interval and looked destined to claim their second All-Ireland crown when they stretched their lead to six points in the second-half.
+In 1957, Waterford made a long-awaited breakthrough in the championship.
+A 1–11 to 1–6 defeat of reigning provincial champions Cork gave Cheasty his first Munster SHC medal.
+The subsequent All-Ireland SHC decider saw Kilkenny provide the opposition.
+Waterford had a one-point lead at the interval and looked destined to claim their second All-Ireland SHC crown when they stretched their lead to six points in the second-half.
 A Kilkenny revival put an end to Waterford's hopes, with Cheasty's side facing a narrow 4–10 to 3–12 defeat.

 After surrendering their provincial title the following year, Waterford bounced back in 1959.
 A 3–9 to 2–9 defeat of Cork gave Cheasty a second Munster medal.
 Once again Waterford subsequently lined out in the championship decider, with Kilkenny providing the opposition once again.
 The game was another exciting affair and with ninety seconds left in the game Kilkenny were ahead by three points.
 Just then Séamus Power scored the equalising goal to force a remarkable 1–17 to 5–5 draw.
 The replay was another great game with both sides giving it their all.
 Waterford scored three goals in the opening thirty minutes, with Cheasty finding the net twice, to help his side to a 3–12 to 1–10 win.
-The victory gave him an All-Ireland medal.
+The victory gave him an All-Ireland SHC medal.

 Cheasty added an Oireachtas medal to his collection in 1962 following a 4–12 to 3–9 defeat of Tipperary.

-In 1963 Cheasty found himself in a most unusual situation when, after starring for Waterford in the National League 'home' final against Tipperary, he missed the final 'proper' against New York after being suspended for violating the GAA's controversial 'ban' having attended a dance run by a local soccer club.
-He returned to inter-county activity for the championship, and won a third Munster medal following an 0–11 to 0–8 victory over three-in-a-row hopefuls Tipperary.
-For the third successive time Kilkenny turned out to be Waterford's opponents in the subsequent All-Ireland final.
+In 1963, Cheasty found himself in the unusual situation when, after starring for Waterford in the National League 'home' final against Tipperary, he missed the final 'proper' against New York, having been suspended for violating the GAA's controversial 'ban' after attending a dance run by a local soccer club.
+He returned to inter-county activity for the championship, and won a third Munster SHC medal following an 0–11 to 0–8 victory over three-in-a-row hopefuls Tipperary.
+For the third successive time Kilkenny turned out to be Waterford's opponents in the subsequent All-Ireland SHC final.
 Things weren't going well for Cheasty's side and at one stage Waterford were eleven points in arrears.
 The men from the Déise clawed back this deficit to two points but an expert display of free-taking by Eddie Keher proved the difference as Kilkenny won by 4–17 to 6–8.

-Cheasty retired from inter-county hurling in 1967 after breaking his finger in a provincial defeat of All-Ireland champions Cork.
+Cheasty retired from inter-county hurling in 1967 after breaking his finger in a provincial defeat of All-Ireland SHC champion, Cork.